-Vietnamese desserts also deserve special attention like other delicious Vietnamese dishes.
-If you want to explore new flavors and trying new recipes, these top 30 Vietnamese desserts are your go-to option.
+Vietnamese desserts also deserve special attention, like other delicious dishes from Vietnamese cuisine.
+These sweet treats are your go-to option if you want to explore new flavors and try new recipes.

 There are a wide variety of delicious treats to pick from, but I have come up with the 30 Vietnamese desserts that are worth trying.
 This collection is diverse and interesting, including everything from cake, biscuits to sweet soups and puddings that you’ve probably never heard of.

 - Top 30 Vietnamese Desserts That You Wish You Tried Sooner

 - Cakes, Biscuits, And Waffles – Awesome Vietnamese Desserts You Should Know